 Dr. Wagener was a four-sport athlete (tennis, soccer, gymnastics, track) at a large Minneapolis high school.
 She played soccer in the Olympic Development Program in MN and went on to play collegiate soccer at the University of Tampa.
-Dr. Wagener was also a tennis and soccer coach in Minneapolis and group fitness instructor in Wichita, KS.
+Dr. Wagener was also a tennis and soccer coach in Minneapolis and a group fitness instructor in Wichita, KS.
 Dr. Wagener is an active runner and uses her mental training techniques to help her complete her goals as a marathon and half-marathon runner.

 License and Certifications

 Dr. Wagener is licensed by the Minnesota Board of Psychology as a Licensed Psychologist.
-She specializes in sport/performance psychology and clinical psychology.
+She specializes in performance/sports psychology and clinical psychology.
 She is also a Certified Trainer in the Process Communication Model (PCM) from Kahler Communications.
 The PCM is an excellent tool for individuals, athletes, teams, ownership groups, and business leaders to better be able to connect, motivate, and reduce conflict and distress, while also increasing psychological energy within their own lives as well as other’s lives.